ysig/GraKeL/dev/_sources/user_manual/longer_introduction.rst.txt

 Normally a kernel function, between graphs should be considered as a function with to arguments, such as :math:`k \; : \; \mathcal{G} \times \mathcal{G} \rightarrow \mathbb{R}`.
 This raises two issues, namely one of efficiency and one of compatibility:

 1. The first one has to do with the fact, that there are major computational advantages if instead of calculating the kernel pairwise, we calculate the whole kernel matrix.

 2. The second has to do with the fact, that we wanted our project to be integrable inside the `sk learn template`_.
 From this template the most relevant structure was the sci-kit transformer, which consists of three inherent methods: :code:`fit`, :code:`fit-transform`, :code:`transform`.

-So the way we conceptually attached the kernel definition to that design pattern was
+So the way we conceptually attached the kernel definition to that design pattern was:

-+ The :code:`fit` part should fix a graph dataset as the base of comparison calculating necessary features.
+- The :code:`fit` part should fix a graph dataset as the base of comparison calculating necessary features.

-+ The :code:`fit_transform` should fit and calculate the fitted dataset with itself.
+- The :code:`fit_transform` should fit and calculate the fitted dataset with itself.

-+ The :code:`transform` should calculate the matrix produced by between a new dataset (namely the *test*) and the dataset fitted in fit.
+- The :code:`transform` should calculate the matrix produced by between a new dataset (namely the *test*) and the dataset fitted in fit.

 The deconstruction of the kernel matrix calculation from a function :math:`\mathcal{K}: \mathcal{G}^{\text{train}} \times \mathcal{G}^{\text{test}} \rightarrow \mathbb{R}^{n_{\text{test}}} \times \mathbb{R}^{n_{\text{train}}}` to a `currying`_ scheme :math:`\mathcal{K}: \mathcal{G}^{\text{train}} \rightarrow \mathcal{G}^{\text{test}} \rightarrow \mathbb{R}^{n_{\text{test}}} \times \mathbb{R}^{n_{\text{train}}}` is not always equivalent in the